varadan13/myBlog/_posts/2020-11-19-Different-themes.md

 layout: post
 ---

-## HOW TO USE DIFFERENT THEME IN JEKYLL RUN WITHIN A LOCAL MACHINE

 STEP 1 - Go to the official page of the theme.
 Check what its gem named.
 STEP 2 - add that gem to the gem file
 STEP 3 - run bundle update from command line